Page cover image

 Update RPi OS to its latest version, including the kernel and firmware, followed by a reboot:

-Set the WiFi country in raspi-config's Localisation Options: sudo raspi-config
+Set the WiFi country in raspi-config's Localisation Options: sudo raspi-config.

 Important

 Failure to perform this step will prevent the RPi from enabling wireless operation.
-When this happens, you will see the warning Wi-Fi is currently blocked by rfkill
+When this happens, you will see the warning Wi-Fi is currently blocked by rfkill in the console.

 Install RaspAP from your device's shell prompt